 With the V.360° plugged into your laptop and the Panopto software running, you’re ready to record.
 As with any other video source, you can record it by itself, or in conjunction with other video feeds.
 In our sample video, we add a second feed — a screen recording — at 1 minute, 40 seconds.

 The current release of the V.360° is quite capable as a meeting capture device.
 Of course, like any technology, there’s room for some improvement.
 Here are four features we’d love to see VSNMobil introduce in future releases.

 Whether you’re using the V.360° HD, a webcam, a professional video camera, the Polycom CX5000, or an iOS device, Panopto’s video platform makes it easy to capture, share and search all of your meetings.
-Contact us for a free trial of our software, or request an online demonstration from our team.
+Contact us for a free trial of our software.